-The site sits in the southern portion of the country, lying between the glaciers of Eyjafjallajokull and Tindfjallokull.
+- The site sits in the southern portion of the country, lying between the glaciers of Eyjafjallajokull and Tindfjallokull.

-This picturesque ridge also remains surrounded by three rivers.
+- This picturesque ridge also remains surrounded by three rivers.
 Locals named these named Prouga, Krossa, and Markarfljot.

-Yet another glacier remains at one end of Thorsmork that has the name of Myrdaljokull.
+- Yet another glacier remains at one end of Thorsmork that has the name of Myrdaljokull.

-The nature of the landscape makes the region rather popular with hikers and climbers.
+- The nature of the landscape makes the region rather popular with hikers and climbers.

 Thorsmork Climate and Conditions

-Within the shelter and protection of the valley, vegetation grows in abundance.
-The most prevalent types of plants include Birchwood, ferns, and moss, along with a variety of small shrubs.
+Within the shelter and protection of the valley, a variety of vegetation grows in great abundance.
+The most prevalent types of plants include Birchwood, ferns, and moss, along with a wide variety of small shrubs.

-Fed by the melting glaciers, numerous waterfalls developed within Thorsmork.
-Much of the region was inundated by a layer of volcanic ash in the spring of 2010.
+Fed by the melting glaciers, numerous waterfalls, large and small, also developed within Thorsmork.
+Much of the region was later inundated by a layer of volcanic ash from the aforementioned eruption in the spring of 2010.

 This occurred when the nearby volcano Eyjafjallajokull erupted, to the great surprise of many experts.
 It required several months before the rather delicate local climate returned to normal.